At the core of our long-standing success

 - Natural lighting, high-efficiency lighting, energy-efficient insulation, alignment of equipment to support automation, increased use of robots

-ETHICS The American Packaging Corporation family believes in the highest level of integrity and ethics in the way we conduct business.
+ETHICS The APC family believes in the highest level of integrity and ethics in the way we conduct business.
 This applies to our customers, employees and supplier relationships, which have been a cornerstone in our culture since 1902 and are an essential ingredient in our future success.

 OUR CODE OF CONDUCT At APC, we conduct our business with honesty and integrity, and we expect our business partners' values and business practices to mirror ours.
-APC maintains relationships with customers and suppliers who share our commitment to:
+APC maintains relationships with customers and suppliers who share our commitment to the:

 - Protection of human rights of employees and the treatment of all employees with dignity